green-coding-solutions/documentation/content/en/docs/measuring/best-practices.md

 Since the logs will be captured into a memory buffer there is a limit to how much this buffer can hold.
 If you really log excessive amounts (100 MB+) then at some point the buffer might get exhausted and either you will loose data or the run with the GMT will fail.

+### 14. Use `--docker-prune`

+This switch will prune all unassociated build caches, networks volumes and stopped containers on the system and keep your disk from not getting full.
+Downside: It will remove all stopped containers.
+So if you regulary keep stopped containers than avoid this switch and rather run `docker volume prune` once in a while